Create a Watch Face Using Tag Expressions

 Prolong the battery life

-Now that you already grasp the idea of what group and tag expression are, it’s about time for you to use both for your advantage.
+Now that you already know what group and tag expressions are, it's about time for you to use both to your advantage.
 It is observed that the darker a watch face design is, the longer the battery life can be.
 To help the watch stay powered even when there’s a little battery left, you will need to decrease the opacity of the watch face when the Battery Level is equal to or less than 10%.
 To do this, you have to:

-1. Select and combine all created groups and components, except for Group AnalogTime, to a new group called Group_WatchFace.
+1. Select and combine all created groups and components, except for Group AnalogTime, Battery Icon, and Step Count Text, to a new group called Group_WatchFace.

 1. Go to Group_WatchFace Color properties and change the base opacity value to 20

-3. Adjust the Device > Watch Battery to 10% or less, and you will see how the opacity of most of the components decreased.
+3. Adjust the Device > Watch Battery to 10% or less, and you will see how most components' opacity decreased.

 Choose components for Always-On

-1. Go to the Always-On tab, and you will see the same set of components you added and grouped.
+1. Go to the Always-On tab, to see the same set of components you added and grouped.

 2. Click the eye icon next to the group name to hide or make it visible.